fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 We can verify that our refactoring was successful by testing the endpoint through the browser and by running the tests that we wrote earlier.

-You can find the code for our current application in its entirety in the <i>part4-3</i> branch of [this github repository](https://github.com/fullstackopen-2019/part3-notes-backend/tree/part4-3).
+You can find the code for our current application in its entirety in the <i>part4-3</i> branch of [this Github repository](https://github.com/fullstackopen-2019/part3-notes-backend/tree/part4-3).

 ### More tests and refactoring the backend